OvieMudi/Banka/README.md

 $ npm install

 # Create .env file in your root directory to store your environment variables
-# .env file content must DATABASE_URL and SECRET_STRING
+# .env file content must include DATABASE_URL and SECRET_STRING

 # Run the app
 $ npm start